Staatskapelle Dresden

-The Staatskapelle Dresden (known formally as the Sächsische Staatskapelle Dresden) is a German orchestra based in Dresden, the capital of Saxony.
-Founded in 1548 by Maurice, Elector of Saxony, it is one of the world's oldest and most highly regarded orchestras.
-Its precursor ensemble was Die Kurfürstlich-Sächsische und Königlich-Polnische Kapelle (The Electoral Saxon and Royal Polish Orchestra).
-The orchestra is the musical body of the Staatsoper Dresden (Dresden State Opera).
-The venue of the orchestra is the Semperoper.
+The Sächsische Staatskapelle Dresden ([ˈzɛksɪʃə ˈʃtaːtskaˌpɛlə ˈdʁeːsdn̩]), or Saxon State Orchestra Dresden, is one of the oldest orchestras in the world, created by order of Maurice, Elector of Saxony in 1548.
+Under communist East Germany and until 1992 it was called Staatskapelle Dresden; an earlier name was Kurfürstlich-Sächsische und Königlich-Polnische Kapelle, or Electoral Saxon and Royal Polish Orchestra.
+It is a constituent body of the Semper Opera House, along with two choruses and a ballet troupe, where it plays in the pit for opera and on a platform for its own concert series.

 History

 Heinrich Schütz was associated with the orchestra early in its existence.
-In the nineteenth century, Carl Maria von Weber and Richard Wagner each served as Hofkapellmeister of the orchestra.
+In the 19th century, Carl Maria von Weber and Richard Wagner each served as Hofkapellmeister.

-In the twentieth century, Richard Strauss became closely associated with the orchestra as both conductor and composer, which premiered several of his works.
+In the 20th century, Richard Strauss became closely associated with the orchestra as both conductor and composer, which premiered several of his works.
 Karl Böhm and Hans Vonk were notable among the orchestra's chief conductors in that they served as chief conductors of both the Sächsische Staatskapelle Dresden and the State Opera simultaneously.
 Herbert Blomstedt was musical director of the Staatskapelle from 1975 to 1985, and now has the title of Ehrendirigent (honorary conductor) with the orchestra.
+Hiroshi Wakasugi had served as a regular conductor with the orchestra since 1982, and was elected as the successor to Hans Vonk, but the reunification of West Germany and East Germany caused the contract to be annulled.

 Giuseppe Sinopoli was chief conductor from 1992 until his sudden death in 2001.
 Bernard Haitink replaced him in August 2002, but resigned in 2004 over disputes with the Staatskapelle's Intendant, Gerd Uecker, on the orchestra's choice of successor.
-In August 2007 Fabio Luisi began his tenure as chief conductor after having appointed as far back as January 2004.
+In August 2007 Fabio Luisi began his tenure as chief conductor after having been appointed as far back as January 2004.
 He shared with Böhm and Vonk the historic distinction of being chief conductor of both the Sächsische Staatskapelle Dresden and the Sächsische Staatsoper simultaneously.
 Luisi was scheduled to step down as chief conductor in 2012 in accord with the October 2009 announcement of Christian Thielemann as the orchestra's next chief conductor, effective with the 2012–2013 season.
 However, Luisi resigned as chief conductor of the Staatskapelle in February 2010, effective immediately, after reports that the management had secured a contract with the ZDF network for a scheduled televised concert on New Year's Eve 2011 without consulting him at all in his capacity as the orchestra's GMD.
 Thielemann was initially contracted with the orchestra through 2019.
 In November 2017, the orchestra announced the extension of Thielemann's contract as chief conductor through 31 July 2024.
 In May 2021, Barbara Klepsch, the Culture Minister of Saxony, announced that Thielemann is to conclude his tenure with the Staatskapelle Dresden at the close of his current contract, at the end of July 2024.